ppy/osu-wiki/news/2023/2023-07-10-community-meeting-recap.md

 date: 2023-07-10 15:00:00 +0000
 ---

-Catch up on the latest community meeting and participate in discussing the final changes to osu!(lazer)'s scoring system!
+Catch up on the latest community meeting and participate in discussing the final evolution of osu!'s scoring system!

 ![](https://assets.ppy.sh/media/generic-header.png)